South Korea's tearful 'garlic girls' settle for Olympic silver

 Skip Kim Eun-jung and her high school team-mates cried as they waved to the crowd after conceding the final after the ninth end.

-"I will check the internet as soon as possible.
-But I know that there has been a lot of support, we received letters and presents from fans so we are very grateful.

-"We are just so happy and grateful that Korean curling is receiving this much attention."

-The Swedes' success helped alleviate their male counterparts' pain at losing gold to the United States 24 hours earlier.
+The Swedes' success, watched by King Carl XVI Gustaf, helped alleviate their male counterparts' pain at losing gold to the United States 24 hours earlier.

-"They were cold as ice and really alert today," said King Carl XVI Gustaf "It's a great joy."

 Hasselborg was expertly assisted by Sara McManus, Agnes Knochenhauer, Sofia Mabergs and Maria Prytz.